iq-hosting/imunifyav-webmin-module/README.md

    ```

 3. **Ensure a Valid Hostname**
-   Your server must have a valid hostname pointing to the UI installation path:
+   Make sure your server has a valid hostname pointing to the UI installation path:
    ```
    /home/._hostname/public_html/imunifyav
    ```

 4. **Install ImunifyAV**
-   Run the following commands to install ImunifyAV:
+   Once the configuration is complete, proceed with the installation:
    ```bash
    wget https://repo.imunify360.cloudlinux.com/defence360/imav-deploy.sh -O imav-deploy.sh
    bash imav-deploy.sh